Weakly But Deeply Supervised Occlusion-Reasoned Parametric Road Layouts: Our Framework

-{\textbf{Hallucination module}.} After the transformation module that maps the OSP to top-view, the hallucination module then learns to predict the unseen far away regions as well as recover the noisy semantics with contextual information in top-view.
-We borrow the structure from~\cite{ronneberger2015u} and utilize a shallow version, e.g. 5-layer encoder and decoder, as our hallucination module.
+{\textit{Hallucination module}.} After the transformation module that maps the OSP to top-view, the hallucination module then learns to predict the unseen far away regions as well as recover the noisy semantics with contextual information in top-view.
 Note that our input and output of hallucination module are both of the size $\textit{h}\times\textit{w}\times(C+1)$.
 Fig.~\ref{fig:bev_hallucination} visualizes two sets of inputs and outputs of this module.
-Compared to inputs that generated with ground-truth OSP, the target HST improves at far away (right) regions as well as close-by area where predictions are limited/noisy (left).
+Compared to inputs generated with ground-truth OSP, the target HST improves at far away (right) regions as well as close-by areas where predictions are sparse (left).